 Black Friday shoppers spent a record of $7.4 billion.
 And don't even get me started on Christmas, New Year's, and the like.

-By January of this year, I bet you were excitedly preparing your marketing campaigns for the rest of the year.
+With this in mind, I bet you were excitedly preparing your marketing campaigns for the 2020.

 And then bang!
 A global pandemic hit.

 But with a new year looming on the horizon, it's time to look forward.
 So how do you do this when COVID-19 has changed the face of consumer spending, and your 2021 priorities have shifted?